Eldar1205/awesome-python-backend/README.md

 	* [_Pyright_](https://github.com/microsoft/pyright) is another popular tool for static type checks, more far ahead than _Mypy_ regarding support for newest Python typing features, comes built-in with VS Code Python extension and supports execution in CI technologies, however at time of writing not supported by Pycharm.
 6. <u>Exceptions</u> - [Official docs built-in exceptions reference](https://docs.python.org/3/library/exceptions.html)
 	1. Tip: Derive from _BaseException_ instead of _Exception_ in order to implement an exception type that won't be caught by general purpose _except: Exception_ blocks.
 This technique is used for cancellations exceptions raised by async/await libraries; general purpose exception handling shouldn't handle cancellations.
-7. ([Conributed by HomiGrotas](https://github.com/HomiGrotas)) <u>Web</u> - Interacting with web services
-	1. Requests -  The requests module allows you to send HTTP requests using Python [_Official docs reference_](https://requests.readthedocs.io/en/latest/user/quickstart/)
+7.  <u>Web Scraping</u> - Using code to extract content and data from a website
-	2. Selenium - Selenium Python bindings provides a simple API to write functional/acceptance tests using Selenium WebDriver [_Docs reference_](https://selenium-python.readthedocs.io/)
+	1. Selenium - Selenium Python bindings provides a simple API to write functional and **interactive** tests using Selenium WebDriver [_Docs reference_](https://selenium-python.readthedocs.io/)
-	3. Beutifulsoup - Python library for pulling data out of HTML and XML files [_Official docs reference_](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)
+	2. BeautifulSoup - Python library for pulling data out of HTML and XML files [_Official docs reference_](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)
-	4. Scapy - A powerful interactive packet manipulation program [_Official docs reference_](https://scapy.net/)
+	3. Scrapy - A fast high-level web crawling and web scraping framework, used to crawl websites and extract structured data from their pages.
+It can be used for a wide range of purposes, from data mining to monitoring and automated testing. [_Official docs reference_](https://docs.scrapy.org/)

-7. <u>Weak references</u> - reference an object such that the reference doesn't keep it alive: [Official docs reference](https://docs.python.org/3/tutorial/stdlib2.html#weak-references)
+8. <u>Weak references</u> - reference an object such that the reference doesn't keep it alive: [Official docs reference](https://docs.python.org/3/tutorial/stdlib2.html#weak-references)
-8. <u>Concurrency & Multithreading</u> - using a thread pool, locking, producer-consumer patterns, thread locals, async IO, async generators & comprehensions, futures, async context variables, async synchronization primitives: [Real Python Concurrency reference](https://realpython.com/python-concurrency/) & [Real Python asyncio reference](https://realpython.com/async-io-python/) & [Official docs asyncio reference](https://docs.python.org/3/library/asyncio.html)
+9. <u>Concurrency & Multithreading</u> - using a thread pool, locking, producer-consumer patterns, thread locals, async IO, async generators & comprehensions, futures, async context variables, async synchronization primitives: [Real Python Concurrency reference](https://realpython.com/python-concurrency/) & [Real Python asyncio reference](https://realpython.com/async-io-python/) & [Official docs asyncio reference](https://docs.python.org/3/library/asyncio.html)
-9. <u>Json</u> - fast library for working with JSON, supports dataclasses serialization - [_orjson_](https://github.com/ijl/orjson)
+10. <u>Json</u> - fast library for working with JSON, supports dataclasses serialization - [_orjson_](https://github.com/ijl/orjson)
-10. <u>Data Models</u> - represent system entities as typed data models designed for static type checks - [_pydantic_](https://pydantic-docs.helpmanual.io/):
+11. <u>Data Models</u> - represent system entities as typed data models designed for static type checks - [_pydantic_](https://pydantic-docs.helpmanual.io/):
 	1. Data models validations support. including support for built-in Python types as well as additional _pydantic_ useful types mentioned in b) and c) and simple support for custom data validations for many scenarios
 	2. Provides several QoL value objects to use as fields of data models, most useful IMO: **HttpUrl**, **EmailStr**, **Json[T]**, **SecretStr** (a string hidden from logs)
 	3. Provides constrained types such that values follow some restrictions like strings/lists of certain length, most useful IMO: **constr, conint, PositiveInt, conlist, conset**